microsoft/FLAML/website/docs/Use-Cases/Auto-Generation.md

 - When `human_input_mode` is set to `"TERMINATE"`, the user proxy agent solicits human input only when a termination message is received or the number of auto reply reaches `max_consecutive_auto_reply`.

 #### Function Calling
-We also support the newly added [function calling capability of OpenAI's Chat Completions API](https://openai.com/blog/function-calling-and-other-api-updates?ref=upstract.com).
-One can pass in a list of callable functions or class methods to `UserProxyAgent`, which corresponds to the description of functions passed to OpenAI's API.
+To leverage [function calling capability of OpenAI's Chat Completions API](https://openai.com/blog/function-calling-and-other-api-updates?ref=upstract.com), one can pass in a list of callable functions or class methods to `UserProxyAgent`, which corresponds to the description of functions passed to OpenAI's API.

 Example usage of the agents to solve a task with function calling feature:
 ```python